lyteword/chspurgeon-tod/volume-3/psalm-61.md

 ### Verse 1

+> Hear my cry, O God; attend unto my prayer.

 *Hear my cry, O God.* He was in terrible earnest; he shouted, he lifted up his voice on high.
 He is not however content with the expression of his need: to give his sorrows vent is not enough for him, he wants actual audience of heaven, and manifold succour as the result.
 Pharisees may rest in their prayers; true believers are eager for an answer to them: ritualists may be satisfied when they have, "said or sung" their litanies and collects, but living children of God will never rest till their supplications have entered the ears of the Lord God of Sabaoth.
 Attend unto my prayer.
 Give it thy consideration, and such an answer as thy wisdom sees fit.
 When it comes to crying with us, we need not doubt but that it will come to attending with God.
 Our heavenly Father is not hardened against the cries of his own children.
 What a consoling thought it is that the Lord at all times hears his people's cries, and is never forgetful of their prayers; whatever else fails to move him, praying breath is never spent in vain!

 ### Verse 2

+> From the end of the earth will I cry unto thee, when my heart is overwhelmed: lead me to the rock *that* is higher than I.

 *From the end of the earth will I cry unto thee.* He was banished from the spot which was the centre of his delight, and at the same time his mind was in a depressed and melancholy condition; both actually and figuratively he was an outcast, yet he does not therefore restrain prayer, but rather finds therein a reason for the louder and more importunate cries.
 To be absent from the place of divine worship was a sore sorrow to saints in the olden times; they looked upon the tabernacle as the centre of the world, and they counted themselves to be at the fag end of the universe when they could no longer resort to the sacred shrine; their heart was heavy as in a strange land when they were banished from its solemnities.
 Yet even they knew right well that no place is unsuitable for prayer.
 There may be an end of the earth, but there must not be an end to devotion.
 On creation's verge we may call upon God, for even there he is within call.
 No spot is too dreary, no condition too deplorable; whether it be the world's end or life's end, prayer is equally available.
 To pray in some circumstances needs resolve, and the psalmist here expresses it,